openstack/api-sig/guidelines/api-docs.rst

 service provides and synchronous or asynchronous behavior for certain methods.

-As guidance, here is a list of topics to ensure you include in your API docs beyond the Swagger reference information.
+As guidance, here is a list of topics to ensure you include in your API docs beyond the OpenAPI reference information.

  * Authentication
  * Faults (synchronous and asynchronous)